Federal Plans to Address Impacts of Uranium Contamination

 In 2015, Federal and Navajo agencies created the Community Outreach Network to coordinate communication with residents about actions addressing uranium contamination on the Navajo Nation.
 The Network includes representatives from the following Federal Agencies: EPA, the Bureau of Indian Affairs, the Nuclear Regulatory Commission, the Department of Energy, the Indian Health Service, and the Agency for Toxic Substances and Disease Registry.
 The Network also includes the following Navajo Agencies: Navajo Nation Environmental Protection Agency, Navajo Abandoned Mine Lands/Uranium Mill Tailings Remedial Action Program, and the Navajo Nation Department of Health.
 The purpose of the Community Outreach Network is to coordinate outreach efforts to increase community understanding of the work agencies are doing to address uranium contamination on Navajo Nation.
 The Community Outreach Network plans workshops and meetings, creates educational material, and participates in local events to help the communities to stay involved and informed.
 View more information about upcoming events.

-Milton Bluehouse is the Multi-Agency Outreach Liaison of the Community Outreach Network.
-His role is to work with communities to understand their concerns and to help support and organize the Network’s communication with communities.
-For more information about the Community Outreach Network, contact Milton Bluehouse (firstname.lastname@example.org), (970) 773-8347.
+Chrissy Largo (firstname.lastname@example.org) is the Multi-Agency Outreach Liaison of the Community Outreach Network.
+Her role is to work with communities to understand their concerns and to help support and organize the Network’s communication with communities.
+For more information about the Community Outreach Network, contact Chrissy Largo (contact information at right).